ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 It is not necessary to use [JSON-LD tooling](https://json-ld.org/#developers) to generate or parse the _RO-Crate Metadata File_, although they may make it easier to conform to this specification, e.g. handling relative URIs.
 It is RECOMMENDED to use [JSON tooling](http://json.org/) to handle [JSON](https://tools.ietf.org/html/rfc7159) syntax and escaping rules.

+This appendix shows a brief JSON-LD introduction for complying with the RO-Crate Metadata File requirements.

-As a brief JSON-LD introduction, the below example shows the overall structure of a flattened, compacted `ro-crate-metadata.jsonld` where `@context` refers to the _RO-Crate JSON-LD Context_, while `@graph` contains a flat list containing the _RO-Crate Metadata File Descriptor_, the _Root Data Entity_, any _Data Entities_ and any _Contextual Entities_.
-(Note: entities below have been shortened for brevity)
+The below example shows the overall structure of a flattened, compacted `ro-crate-metadata.jsonld` where `@context` refers to the _RO-Crate JSON-LD Context_, while `@graph` is a flat list of the entities that constitute this RO-Crate.

 ```json
 { "@context": "https://w3id.org/ro/crate/0.3-DRAFT/context",